AbhiAva/aws-deepracer-workshops/README.md

 Please expand the left-hand nav bar and select **Models**.

 ## Step 3: Model List Page
-The **Models** page shows a list of all the models you have created and the status of each model.
+The **Your Models** page shows a list of all the models you have created and the status of each model.
 If you want to create models, this is where you start the process.
 Similarly, from this page you can download, clone, and delete models.
 If this is the first time you are using the service and have just created your resources, you should see a few sample models in your account.

 ![Model List Page](img/model_list.png)